-- Publish a list of approved tools and their associated security checks, such as compilers/linker options and warnings. - List is to be approved by external security advisor. - Teams should analyze all functions and APIs that will be used in conjunction with a software development project and prohibit those that are determined to be unsafe. - Once a prohibited list is defined, all code should be scanned for these functions and APIs and modified accordingly. - Static analysis of code should be performed - Helps to catch certain bugs early - Helps to ensure that secure coding policies are followed
+- Publish a list of approved tools and their associated security checks, such as compilers/linker options and warnings. - List is to be approved by external security advisor. - Teams should analyze all functions and APIs that will be used in conjunction with a software development project and prohibit those that are determined to be unsafe. - Once a prohibited list is defined, all code should be scanned for these functions and APIs and modified accordingly. - Static analysis of code should be performed.